OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card using only CSS.
-The card expands smoothly to reveal additional content upon hover, providing a clean and engaging user experience.
-This example utilizes standard CSS3 properties, making it easily adaptable and understandable.
+This document details the creation of an expanding card effect using only CSS.
+The card expands on hover to reveal additional content, using a subtle animation for a visually appealing transition.
+This example uses plain CSS3, but could easily be adapted to use a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-The card uses a combination of transitions, transforms, and box-shadow to achieve the expanding effect.
-The primary elements are a container div holding the card's content, and a pseudo-element (`::before`) used to create the expanding background effect.
-Hovering over the card triggers the expansion, creating a visually appealing animation.
-The `box-shadow` adds depth and visual interest.
+The card uses a simple layout with a main container holding the visible content and a hidden section for the expanded content.
+On hover, the main container's height increases, revealing the hidden section.
+A smooth transition using `transition` property creates the animation.
+We also apply some basic styling for visual appeal.

 **Full Code:**